What are CPP Payment Dates 2026?

 What are CPP Payment Dates for 2025?

 Introduced in 1966, the Canada Pension Plan CPP is a critical pillar of retirement income security for millions of Canadians.
-With a large number of eligible seniors receiving retirement benefits, understanding CPP payment dates allows for better financial planning and cash flow management.
+If CPP is part of your monthly cash flow, knowing the exact CPP payment dates makes budgeting, cash flow management, and tax planning much easier.

-CPP payments are typically issued on the third-to-last business day of each month.
-The standard CPP payment dates for 2025 are:
+CPP payments are typically issued on the third-to-last business day of each month, but the most reliable reference is the Government of Canada’s payment calendar.

 • January 29, 2025